jcolag/entropy-arbitrage/2022-12-29-schizoid-man.md

  > **SELAR**: What symptoms have you noticed?

-You might, especially if you have some familiarity with the later franchise, recognize Dr. Selar as [Suzie Plakson](https://en.wikipedia.org/wiki/Suzie_Plakson), who'll go on to play a fairly significant character in this series.
+You might, especially if you have some familiarity with the later franchise, recognize Dr. Selar as {% wiki Suzie_Plakson|Suzie Plakson|en %}, who'll go on to play a fairly significant character in this series.

  > **GRAVES**: Women aren't people.
 They're women.
  >